-This buttermilk huckleberry cake was as good as it looks, and I have Heidi Swanson of 101 Cookbooks to thank for that.
-Heidi is not your typical vegetarian, and her latest cookbook, Super Natural Every Day, is not your typical vegetarian cooking.
+This buttermilk huckleberry cake is as good as it looks, and I have Heidi Swanson of 101 Cookbooks to thank for that.
+Heidi is not your typical vegetarian, and her cookbook Super Natural Every Day is not your typical vegetarian cooking.
 Yeah, I know, I am a hunter.
 I eat meat.
 A lot.
 But I like my fruits and veggies, too.

 I first became aware of Heidi early on in my blogging career, when her stuff would show up in Google searches for the various odd ingredients I like to use: farro, whole oat groats, quinces, black kale, wild mushrooms.
 Her dishes have always been well-thought out, original, and tasty.

 Heidi’s books do very well, and I suspect it is in part because people are looking for that originality — you just don’t see taste combinations like hers very often: She makes a fantastic oatcake that is pretty normal, until you get to the coconut oil.
 You don’t think it’s going to work.

 It seems too weird.
 A Scottish oatcake should not have tropical ingredients in it.
 Yet, somehow, it does work.
 None of Heidi’s dishes are bound by tradition.

 And there’s something more.
 My one strike on her cooking is that she uses a lot of tofu and tempeh and other hippie-vegetarian stuff in place of meat.
 I get it: She’s a vegetarian.
 But for those of us who like our meat, all it takes to make her dishes wonderful is to add a little chicken or pheasant or whatever.